erts_alloc

 Sizes of multiblock carriers

-allocated via mseg_alloc
+allocated via mseg_alloc are

 decided based on the values of the largest multiblock carrier